jeras/verilator/docs/guide/exe_verilator.rst

    Promote the specified warning message into an error message.
-This is generally to discourage users from violating important site-wide rules, for example "-Werror-NOUNOPTFLAT".
+This is generally to discourage users from violating important site-wide rules, for example :vlopt:`-Werror-NOUNOPTFLAT`.

 .. option:: -Wfuture-<message>

    Rarely needed.
 Suppress unknown Verilator comments or warning messages with the given message code.
 This is used to allow code written with pragmas for a later version of Verilator to run under a older version;
-   add "-Wfuture-" arguments for each message code or comment that the new version supports which the older version does not support.
+   add :vlopt:`-Wfuture-`` arguments for each message code or comment that the new version supports which the older version does not support.

 .. option:: -Wno-<message>